inputify/inputify-js/README.md

 > Get any keyboard input rapidly.

 Keyboard module get any keyboard input fast and easily.
-You can also assign all the values into a variable, create auto-typers, hotkeys, create shortcuts and virtual controllers.
+You can also assign all the values into a variable, create auto-typers, hotkeys, and virtual controllers.

 [Keyboard overview](https://inputify.vercel.app/modules/keyboard)